WelcomeToThursday/WTT-Campaigns/CONTRIBUTING.md

 For a checkout elsewhere, copy `Directory.Build.local.props.example` to `Directory.Build.local.props` and edit the paths.
 This local file is ignored. `TarkovDir`, `ManagedDir`, `ServerDir` and `CampaignsAssetsDir` can also be passed as MSBuild properties.
 Keep trailing directory separators.
 The same settings drive compilation, validation and installation.
 Optional research scripts retain their separately documented input paths.

 The game-derived UI bundles, story media and icons are local dependencies.
 The UI builder and asset workspace live in the separate CJ-SDK project.
 A source checkout alone does not recreate those assets.
-See the README for the Unity build sequence.
+See [local UI resources](Client/Resources/README.md) for bundle requirements.

 ```powershell
 # Build, validate and install all matching components